More About Save A Life

 In February 2018, the state of Maine, Secretary of State officially approved SAL, Inc. as a domestic non-profit corporation in the state of Maine.

-WHERE WE ARE… In December 2020, SAL, Inc. received the first allocation from the Maine Department of Health and Human Services grant award to implement a “start-up” resource center.
+WHERE WE’RE COMING FROM… In December 2020, SAL, Inc. received the first allocation from the Maine Department of Health and Human Services grant award to implement a “start-up” resource center.
 In a short twelve weeks, SAL, Inc. on boarded a part-time executive director, part-time office assistant/volunteer coordinator and secured office space.
 In addition to on boarding staff, SAL, Inc. met with the State of Maine, Director of Opioid Response, RALI-ME, Bangor Public Health, United Way of Eastern Maine, and other state-wide partners, submitted six grant proposals, and completed several board operational updates.

 HOW ARE WE GOING TO GET THERE… “Planning is bringing the future into the present so that you can do something about it now.”, by Alan Lakein.
 Per Lakein’s quote, SAL will bring the future to the present by developing a three-year strategic plan with a high level of input from the SAL Task Force and community partners.
-The strategic plan will serve as the SAL, Inc. roadmap to deliver our community recovery resources the next three years.
+The strategic plan will serve as the SAL, Inc. roadmap to deliver our community recovery resources during the upcoming years.